jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 * Memory Transaction: A memory device can send a *memory request* to its lower next memory device, which will send back the corresponding *memory response* when the request is complete.
 The DINOCPU memory system returns 8 bytes of requested data for each memory read request.
-Note that, for all memory devices in DINOCPU, the devices won't accept a new memory request until the currect request is finished.
-There's also no mechanism for cancelling a memory request.
 * Dirty Cache Entry: A cache entry is written to at some point that has yet to be written back to the lower level memory.
 * Cache Entry Eviction: When there is a cache miss, a cache system will have to